step-security/gh-actions-lua/README.md

         busted -o utfTerminal
 ```

-This example:
+This workflow:

-* Uses Lua 5.1.5 — You can use another version by chaning the `luaVersion` varible.
-LuaJIT versions can be used by prefixing the version with `luajit-`, i.e. `luajit-2.1.0-beta3`
+* Installs Lua 5.1.5 — Change `luaVersion` for different versions or use `luajit-*` for LuaJIT
-* Uses a `.rockspec` file the root directory of your repository to install dependencies and test packaging the module via `luarocks make`
+* Uses `.rockspec` from repository root for dependency management via `luarocks make`

-View the documentation for the individual actions (linked above) to learn more about how they work.

-### Version build matrix
+### Multi-Version Testing

-You can test against multiple versions of Lua using a matrix strategy:
+Test across multiple Lua versions using matrix builds:

 ```yaml
 jobs: